kbcomputers/provider/README.md

     register() {
         router.get('/register', (req, res) => ('Register an account!!')) router.get('/login', (req, res) => ('Log into your account!!'))
+        // Returning an object binds the objects to the registered service making
+        // them more globally accessable.
+        return router
     }
 }
 ```